 With the trend of big data having swarmed the market, everything is about being three steps

 ahead in the game.
 Companies like Uber, Netflix and Amazon have been pioneering in their

 fields by using insights collected from data analysis.
 They use big data for everything.
 Right

 from product development to predicting what kind of movies will have the audience glued to

 So how can you leverage big data analytics to your advantage?

 Here is a list of companies that are doing the big data dance just right.
-Perhaps take some inspiration.
+Perhaps you could take some inspiration from them.

 A California fruit packaging company warned Costco about the possibility of listeria contamination in its stone fruits like peaches, plums etc. Instead of sending a flat-out warning, that would reach everyone, Costco approached the specific customers who had purchased those fruits.
 They did so by phone notification and then followed it up by a letter.